-Too often, government, event organisers and the media are locked into a cycle that prioritises headline attendance data or participation figures rather than exploring whether the events are really reaching priority groups who could gain the most from taking part.
-This has important consequences for an event's likely impact on wellbeing.
-If event volunteers are not new to volunteering, and City of Culture participants are already regular attendees of galleries and the theatre, adding in a few more events to their diaries is unlikely to increase their sense of happiness and life satisfaction.
-Similarly, evaluations of sports tournaments which focus on increases in the uptake of a specific sport, rather than whether projects are reaching the least active, do little to improve the country's physical wellbeing.
+Too often, government, event organisers and the more young people to take up sport" was the most media are locked into a cycle that prioritises headline popular choice when asked what the long-term attendance data or participation figures rather than benefits were from the London 2012 Games.
+Get exploring whether the events are really reaching Set, the youth engagement programme for Team GB priority groups who could gain the most from taking and Paralympics GB, can evidence some success in part.
+This has important consequences for an event's this area.
+Since it began in the lead up to 2012, Get likely impact on wellbeing.
+If event volunteers are not Set has capitalised on the excitement of the event new to volunteering, and City of Culture participants by recruiting athlete ambassadors to visit schools are already regular attendees of galleries and the and encourage young people to take part in sports. theatre, adding in a few more events to their diaries The programme also provides realistic challenges set is unlikely to increase their sense of happiness and at different levels, for example running a specified distance or encouraging young people to try new life satisfaction.
+Similarly, evaluations of sports tournaments which focus on increases in the uptake sports.
+The programme encourages physical activity of a specific sport, rather than whether projects are through an online platform and by using games and reaching the least active, do little to improve the rewards.
+Almost 200,000 young people took part country's physical wellbeing. in Travel to Tokyo.
+More than 80% of young people believe the programme made them more physically active, and 80% of teachers agreed71.